Eric Lammert, ’24 MS in Supply Chain Management: Building Skills, Networks, and Confidence

 Wednesday, February 12, 2025

-My Carlson School experience changed the trajectory of my life and career in many ways, but the main thing it changed was my confidence.
+My Minnesota Carlson experience changed the trajectory of my life and career in many ways, but the main thing it changed was my confidence.
 Completing a very demanding program while working full-time and managing life gave me the confidence to know if I could do that, I could do anything.

-My Carlson School experience changed the trajectory of my life and career in many ways, but the main thing it changed was my confidence.
+My Minnesota Carlson experience changed the trajectory of my life and career in many ways, but the main thing it changed was my confidence.
 Completing a very demanding program while working full-time and managing life gave me the confidence to know if I could do that, I could do anything.
 Additionally, the relationships I developed and networking opportunities opened doors I didn’t know existed.
 I now have hundreds of people I can turn to and collaborate with to solve complex problems in the ever-changing world of supply chain management.

 What advice would you give to help potential applicants gain admission into Carlson’s MS in Supply Chain Management program?